Handbook home

 Generic skills

-- problem-solving skills (especially through tutorial exercises and assignments) including engaging with unfamiliar problems and identifying relevant strategies;
+- problem-solving: the ability to engage with unfamiliar problems and identifying relevant strategies;

-- analytical skills including the ability to construct and express logical arguments and to work in abstract or general terms to increase the clarity and efficiency of the analysis;
+- analysis: the ability to construct and express logical arguments and to work in abstract or general terms to increase the clarity and efficiency of the analysis;

-- the ability to work in a team, through interactions with other students.
+- collaboration: the ability to work effectively in a team.